MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 ::: zone pivot="programming-language-csharp"

 We'll use the [ToDo Application with a C# API and Azure Cosmos DB SQL API](https://github.com/Azure-Samples/todo-csharp-cosmos-sql) for this tutorial.
-Upon completion, you'll get the code in your development environment and will be able to run commands to build, deploy, and monitor the application in Azure.
+Upon completion, you'll get the code in your development environment and will be able to run commands to build, deploy, and monitor the app in Azure.

 For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/Azure-Samples/todo-csharp-cosmos-sql/blob/main/README.md).